signalfx/signalfx-agent/docs/monitors/collectd-systemd.md

 plugin.
 A service is in the state that a metric represents if the metric value is 1 and not in the state if the metric value is 0.
 The name of the service is assigned to dimension `plugin_instance` of the reported metric.

-The collectd-systemd reads the status of systemd services from host location `/var/run/dbus/system_bus_socket`.
-Thus for docker deployment of the SignalFx Smart Agent the host location must be mounted to the agent container using the same path.
-Also, the agent container must run in privilege mode.
+The collectd-systemd plugin reads the status of systemd services from host location `/var/run/dbus/system_bus_socket`.
+The host location must be mounted to the SignalFx Smart Agent container in the docker deployment of the agent.
+The agent container must run in privilege mode.
+Below is an excerpt of the docker run command.
 ```yaml
 docker run ...\
   --privileged \